En-Query/EncryptedQuery/doc/Deployment-README.md

 # EncryptedQuery
 ## Deployment
 Encrypted Query has been developed and tested on Centos 7 OS.
-The application is written in Java & C and uses Apache Karaf as a launch platform.
+The application is written in Java & C, and uses Apache Karaf as a launch platform.
 Using REST interfaces users interact with the Querier to Configure, Generate, Schedule, & Decrypt a query.
 Once Scheduled the Querier will submit the job to the Responder through REST calls to execute the query at the specified time.

 Encrypted Query is separated into two pieces (Querier and Responder)  The Querier configures and Encrypts the query.
 It is also used to Decrypt the result.
 The Responder will run the query to generate a result file.
 The system is designed for the Querier and Responder to run on separate servers.
 For testing they can be configured to run on the same server.
 Using Apache Flink users can also query against a JDBC database or a Kafka stream.